taonic/ticketfu/README.md

      - **Category**: Notifications
    - Set the conditions:
      - Meet any of these conditions:
-       - Ticket: Is Created
+       - Ticket: Is Updated
-       - Ticket: Comment Text Changed
-       - Ticket: Priority Changed
    - Set the actions:
-     - **Notify webhook**: Select the webhook you created
+     - **Notify by**: Select Active webhook, then find the newly created "TicketFu Ticket Update" webhook.
-     - **JSON body**:
+     - **Add below JSON body**:
        ```json
        {
          "ticket_url": "{{ticket.url}}"
        }
        ```
    - Click **Create trigger**
+   - Finalize the Webhook creation in the previous tab

 </details>